 By Bob McCarthy • January 6, 2016 PSW Top 20 presented by Renkus-Heinz The setting of delay times in signal processors is one of the principal techniques of system optimization.
 In most cases the timing is set to “align” two (or more) signal sources so as to create the most transparent transition between them.
 The process of selecting that time value can be driven by time or phase, hence the relevant terms are “time alignment” and “phase alignment.”
 These are related but different concepts and have specific applications.
 It’s important to know which form to use to get your answers for a given application.
 Time alignment connotes a synchronicity of sources, e.g., they both arrive at 14 milliseconds (ms).
 Phase alignment connotes an agreement on the position in the phase cycle, e.g., they each arrive with a phase vector value of 90 degrees.
 Time alignment is most applicable when the sources are matched and have the same operating frequency range, e.g., a full-range main loudspeaker and the same model used as a side fill.
 Phase alignment is called upon when sources cover different frequency ranges, e.g., mains and subs.
 Both time and phase alignment together may be required when unmatched sources cover matched frequency ranges, e.g., Papa Bear mains, Mama Bear side fills and Baby Bear delays.
 These are the broad strokes.
 Now let’s dig deeper.
 And They’re Off… How can we explore a complex subject such as phase and time without resorting to “click-to-the-next-article math”?
 We will use both analogy and pictures of the real stuff in action.
 The first analogy is a relay race.
 The first runners are aligned to a single starting point.
 The race begins with the starter pistol, the moment of time alignment between all sources.
 If the runners travel at the same speed, they are both phase aligned (their radial position on the track) and time aligned (the elapsed time puts them the same distance from the start).
 If one runner goes faster than another, then both phase and time fall out of alignment.
 If the difference reaches a complete lap, then the phase is aligned (again) but the time is not.
 It’s a relay race, which means the first runner for each team must hand off the baton to the second.
 The critical element here is that the two runners on our team must be phase aligned to make the handoff.
 The second runner intersects the first at the designated radial meeting point (the phase) regardless of the time (one team may be ahead of another but the handoff occurs at the same place).
 Each handoff is a “crossover” of the baton to another member of the team.
 Our 3-way sound system is like a relay race, with tweeter, midrange and subwoofer running the segments.
 They must be phase aligned at each crossover to keep from dropping the sound to the ground and blowing the race.
 Terminology Let’s go through a bit of phase terminology to standardize the discussion, specifically: phase shift, phase delay, phase offset and phase alignment.
 Phase shift is frequency-dependent delay quantified in degrees, phase delay is the same thing quantified in ms, and phase alignment is the process of phase matching at a particular frequency and location.
 The term “group delay” is used by some for phase delay but the distinction is not relevant here.
 Let’s illustrate by example: A filter attenuates the amplitude and causes the phase response to bend 90 degrees at 1 kHz: phase shift of 90 degrees or phase delay of 0.25 ms. The same would go for a loudspeaker that has low frequencies lagging behind the highs (as in 99.9 percent of loudspeakers).
 One loudspeaker has 90 degrees of phase shift at 1 kHz and the other does not: phase offset of 90 degrees or 1/4 wavelength (the difference).
 Time offset terminology is easier because it is frequency independent.
 Time offset causes phase offset, however, which is frequency dependent.
 A time offset of 1 ms causes 3,600 degrees of phase offset at 10 kHz, 360 degrees at 1 kHz, and 36 degrees at 100 Hz.
 Applications The easiest way to visualize the need for time alignment is mismatched latency between devices in a common path.
 Latency is frequency independent, so the difference is a fixed time offset.
 The solution is time alignment by delaying the earlier signal.
 The propagation time of a sound source through air is effectively “acoustic latency.”
 Two matched loudspeakers arriving from different acoustical path lengths have a latency offset that can be compensated by time alignment.
 Read the rest of this post 1 2 3 About Bob Bob McCarthy Director of System Optimization, Meyer Sound Bob has been designing and tuning sound systems for over 30 years.
 The third edition of his book Sound Systems: Design and Optimization is available from Focal Press.
 He lives in NYC and is the director of system optimization for Meyer Sound.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bob Mccarthy loudspeaker world Loudspeakers Sound Reinforcement Test and Measurement · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Tagged with: Bob Mccarthy Loudspeaker World Loudspeakers Sound Reinforcement Test and Measurement · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.